The minimum tools a blacksmith needs are anvil, hammer and forge.

 Where potteries were well established the tuyere for all kinds of furnaces was a series of tapered ceramic tubes that fit into one and other.

-The need for a clay lining depended on the soil conditions.
+The need for a clay forge lining depends on the soil conditions.

-Loamy soils with lots of organic material would crumble or burn the pit not holding its shape.
+Loamy soils with lots of organic material would crumble or burn thus the pit would not hold its shape.

 Clay would be obtained from local clay banks.